Search PAR

 1 and 2

-As permitted by U.S. Privacy Laws, we also collect, use and share “Aggregated Data” such as statistical or demographic data for any legal purpose.
-Aggregated Data could be derived from your personal data but is not considered personal data under applicable laws, as this data will not directly or indirectly reveal your identity.
-For example, we may aggregate your personal data to calculate the percentage of users accessing a specific feature of our Sites, Products or Services, or as a consumer of one of our Business Customers through our Products or Services to provide certain data analytics to our Business Customers.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data that will be used in accordance with this Privacy Policy.
+As permitted by U.S. Privacy Laws, we also collect, use and share “Aggregated Information” such as statistical or demographic information for any legal purpose.
+Aggregated Information could be derived from your personal information but is not considered personal information under applicable laws, as this information will not directly or indirectly reveal your identity.
+For example, we may aggregate your personal information to calculate the percentage of users accessing a specific feature of our Sites, Products or Services, or as a consumer of one of our Business Customers through our Products or Services to provide certain data analytics to our Business Customers.
+However, if we combine or connect Aggregated Information with your personal information so that it can directly or indirectly identify you, we treat the combined information as personal information that will be used in accordance with this Privacy Policy.
+We may share or use anonymized information in any manner we choose.
+Anonymized information, which is also referred to as de-identified or non-personal information, is information assembled into groupings that can no longer be reasonably used to identify you or your organization.

-3. THE SOURCES FROM WHICH WE COLLECT YOUR PERSONAL DATA We use different sources and methods to collect personal data from and about you, including through:
+We use different sources and methods to collect personal information from and about you, including through:

 • Direct interactions.
-You may give us personal data in our capacity as a service provider or processor to our Business Customers or for our own permitted purposes, by filling in forms or by corresponding with us by mail, phone, email or otherwise.
-This includes personal data you provide when you:
+You may give us personal information in our capacity as a service provider or processor to our Business Customers or for our own permitted purposes, by filling in forms or by corresponding with us by mail, phone, email or otherwise.
+This includes personal information you provide when you:

 • inquire about, purchase or request support for our Products or Services;